Arshed-Ahmed/Arshed-Ahmed/README.md

 - 🔭 I’m currently working on [Fashion Tailoring Management System](https://github.com/Arshed-Ahmed/FTMS)

+- 🎓 I’m an undergraduate from [Sabaragamuwa University of Sri Lanka](https://sab.ac.lk/)

 - 🌱 I’m currently learning **AWS as well as python( also Django)**

 - 👯 I’m looking to collaborate with **React and Django developers**